Media bias in the United States: Infotainment

+Politainment

+The media has been criticized for its focus on the spectacle of politics rather than on meaningful information about what policy does such as during the 2017 Affordable Care Act replacement proposals.
+Former CNN Worldwide president Jeff Zucker said, "The idea that politics is sport is undeniable, and we understood that and approached it that way."

 Oversimplification

 Kathleen Hall Jamieson claimed in her book The Interplay of Influence: News, Advertising, Politics, and the Internet that most television news stories are made to fit into one of five categories: